W01 Activity: Team Project Setup

 to"double"

-.
-This runs several processes on our code and launches a web server atlocalhost:8080
+This runs command runs several processes on the code and launches a web server at>npm run start

 ctrl c